Whistler on a budget

 There are lots of other things to do in Whistler apart from skiing or snowboarding, and believe it or not, some are cheap or even free!

-Ice skating at the plaza: Located in Whistler Village, admission to the ice rink is free and skates can be rented for $5.
+Ice skating at the plaza: Admission to this ice rink in Whistler village is free and skates can be rented for $7.

 Forged axe throwing: Located in Function Junction, this venue offers darts—Canadian style!
-Learn to throw an axe like a lumberjack for $37 to $39, depending on when you visit (Mondays are only $25).
+HI members get 15% off sessions when you flash your card.
 When you’re finished, head over to Coast Mountain Brewing next door for a beer.